xyz3919/SBHB_Analysis/README.md

 ## Introduction

-The goal of this code is to search for the peioridc quasar candidates using the light curves from Dark Energy Survey (DES), Sloan Digital Sky Survey (SDSS), and other archival imaging surveys.
+The goal of this code is to search for peioridc quasar candidates using light curves from Dark Energy Survey (DES), Sloan Digital Sky Survey (SDSS), and other archival imaging surveys.

+The regions of interest are DES Supernova(SN) fields S1 and S2.
+We will complie the light curves for quasars in DES-SN S1 and S2 and then search for possible periodic signals.

 ## Before running any analysis

 ### setup PATH and PYTHONPATH

-Need to run them first everytime, when you want to run the script in a new terminal.
+Need to run them first every time, if you want to run the script in a new terminal.
-If you don't want to setup the path evrytime.
-You can replace the `pwd` with absolute path and put those two lines into your ~/.bashrc.
+If you don't want to set the path every time, you can replace the `pwd` with the absolute path and put the two lines into your bash file (e.g., ~/.bashrc.)

 ```
 export PATH=$PATH:`pwd`/bin
 export PYTHONPATH=$PYTHONPATH:`pwd`/python